-Mobile devices are highly portable, so employees can generate incident reports on the spot, instead of having wait until they have access to a computer before making reports.
+Mobile devices are highly portable, so employees can generate incident reports on the spot, instead of having to wait until they have access to a computer before making reports.
 Mobile devices are packed full of useful tech that lets users:

-- Take photos of the incident and attach to the report
+Take photos of the incident and attach to the report

-- Take audio recordings of victims or witnesses
+Take audio recordings of victims or witnesses

-- Take video clips showing damage
+Take video clips showing damage

-- Annotate and/or illustrate media to provide investigators with helpful tools
+Annotate and/or illustrate media to provide investigators with helpful tools

 Tool 4: Incident management software